ARM-software/libGPULayers/layer_gpu_profile/docs/developer-docs.md

 Arm GPUs can run multiple workloads in parallel, if the application pipeline barriers allow it.
-This is good for overall frame performance, but it makes a mess of profiling data!

-## Measuring performance

-Arm GPUs can run multiple workloads in parallel, if the application pipeline barriers allow it.
 This is good for overall frame performance, but it makes profiling data messy due to cross-talk between unrelated workloads.

 For profiling we therefore inject serialization points between workloads to ensure that data corresponds to a single workload.
-Note that we can only serialize within our own application process, so data could still be perturbed by other processes using the GPU.
+Note that we can only serialize within the current application process, so data could still be perturbed by other processes using the GPU.

 ### Sampling performance counters